enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 1. **Sensor Nodes**: These are edge devices, often embedded systems, that directly interface with sensors and/or actuators to collect raw data.
 They process this data and transmit useful information.
 A single sensor node can host multiple sensors and/or actuators connected via various interfaces.

 2. **Local Network (Sensor/Actuator Network - SAN)**: This network connects all sensor nodes to an IoT gateway.
-It can utilize a variety of wired or wireless technologies, such as LoRaWAN, WiFi, or cellular networks, depending on the specific application scenario and requirements.
+It can utilize a variety of wired or wireless technologies, such as LoRaWAN, WiFi, or cellular networks, depending on the specific application requirements.

 3. **IoT Gateway**: As the name suggests, this component serves as the gateway between the local IoT system and the external world, typically the Internet.
 It is usually an embedded device capable of supporting both the local network technology and the IP protocol, enabling seamless communication and data transfer to central systems.